Oswaldo Cabrera Preview, Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.62 team ERA ranks 22nd among all MLB pitching staffs.
+- The Red Sox's 4.62 team ERA ranks 22nd among all league pitching staffs.

-- The Red Sox give up the fifth-most home runs in baseball (192 total, 1.3 per game).
+- The Red Sox allow the fifth-most home runs in baseball (192 total, 1.3 per game).

+- Pivetta (9-8) is aiming for his 10th win when he takes the mound for the Red Sox in his 13th start of the season.
+He has a 4.54 ERA in 117 2/3 innings pitched, with 150 strikeouts.

-- In his most recent appearance on Tuesday against the Tampa Bay Rays, the right-hander threw 3 2/3 innings, allowing five earned runs while surrendering three hits.
+- In his last time out on Wednesday, the righty threw 4 2/3 innings against the Tampa Bay Rays, allowing three earned runs while surrendering seven hits.

-- The 27-year-old has an ERA of 4.28, with 9 strikeouts per nine innings, in 27 games this season.
-Opponents are batting .231 against him.
+- The 30-year-old has amassed a 4.54 ERA and 11.5 strikeouts per nine innings across 34 games this season, while allowing a batting average of .218 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.